-This unassuming little herb may not look like it, but there are many health benefits of goldenseal, including the treatment of sinus conditions, bowel irregularity, nausea, sexually transmitted infections, inflammation, allergies, and fevers.
+This little herb may not look powerful, but there are many health benefits of goldenseal, including the treatment of sinus conditions, bowel irregularity, nausea, sexually transmitted infections, inflammation, allergies, and fevers.

 Table of Contents